It is important to remember that effective web design is judged by the users of the website and not the website owner.

-Our experienced in house Front end developers and Designers live and breathe design to understand what keeps users clicking.
-We would aim to
+Our experienced in-house Front-end developers and designers live and breathe web design to help understand what keeps users clicking.

 - Create consistency using common elements

-- Be purposeful in page layout to draw attention to vital elements
+- Be purposeful with page layout to draw attention to vital elements

-We would also avoid re-inventing the wheel by following popular interface design, allowing visitors to quickly understand the purpose of the page.
+We would also avoid re-inventing the wheel by following popular interface design practices, allowing visitors to quickly understand the purpose of the page.
 The classic ‘burger’ menu is a case in point, everyone now knows what to do with three horizontal lines at the top of a page!